 These models should preclude delay and shorten renewal cycle by allowing your team to compare stock across all locations and generate a detailed replenishment report for each product.
 Such reports help prevent stock-outs from occurring, especially during the most uncertain period immediately after a product launch.

-An integrated demand-supply planning process also gives businesses the opportunity to respond to market trends in a nimble manner (e.g. “fast fashion,” for which retailers such as Zara, Topshop, H&M, etc. are well-known), which wouldn’t be possible without the software and technologies that utilize connected data to make short lead times possible.
+An integrated demand-supply planning process also gives businesses the opportunity to respond to market trends in a nimble manner (e.g. “,” for which retailers such as Zara, Topshop, H&M, etc. are well-known), which wouldn’t be possible without the software and technologies that utilize connected data to make short lead times possible.

 5. Employ a variety of forecasting methods